 Here lies Henry formerly King of England, Lord of Ireland and Duke of Aquitaine, son of King John formerly King of England, to whom God grant mercy.
 Amen

-The wooden tester or canopy of the tomb is 15th century and was once gilt and painted but the grille which protected the tomb has gone.
-On the lower edge of the tomb chest is the remains of a 16th century inscription, added by Abbot Feckenham, which can be translated
+The wooden tester or canopy over the tomb is 15th century and was once gilt and painted but the grille which protected the tomb has gone.
+On the lower edge of the tomb chest is the remains of a 16th century inscription in black letter, added by Abbot Feckenham, which can be translated

 Henry the Third is the founder of this church 1273.
 War is sweet to those who have not experienced it